 In addition to the above, another key benefit associated with using GitLab for security is that it is open source.
 This means the community can help improve, maintain and contribute features within GitLab.

 When compared to other closed-source security vendors, this is a major advantage.
 With open security practices, you can get quick feedback from a much wider audience with diverse perspectives, helping you build more robust and comprehensive solutions.

-This means every stakeholder is able to contribute to a single conversation across every stage of the SDLC and focus on getting their applications to market not only quickly but securely.
+This means every stakeholder can contribute to a single conversation across every stage of the SDLC and focus on getting their applications to market quickly and securely.

 As a Select GitLab partner, Adaptavist can help you maximise your GitLab investment and accelerate your DevSecOps transformation with bespoke solutions to fit your unique business needs.